Dogs That Bark & Lunge On Leash

 Canine Drive Modes

-So what is happening when your dog behaves like this?
+So why does your dog beave like this?
 The answer to this question is complex, so first let’s examine your dog’s physiological response itself and how that relates to natural canine drives and a state of energy known as arousal.

 Inherent Traits That Motivate A Dog